-Linking our business strategy to the sustainability vision The strategic priorities for the Group are highlighted on pages 12 to 23.
+Linking our business strategy to the sustainability visionThe strategic priorities for the Group are highlighted on pages 12 to 23.
 To achieve this strategy, there is a clear connection with our sustainability vision and the risks and opportunities we face.

-Business strategy Sustainability context, risks and opportunities 1 Develop our business further Demand for sustainable infrastructure is creating new growth opportunities for us.
+Demand for sustainable infrastructure is creating new growth opportunities for us.
 Our 2020 vision and roadmap set out how we will meet our customers' expectations - and how we will ensure our businesses operate sustainably themselves.
 As we grow and enter more diverse markets, we need to ensure that all our employees make decisions that prevent us from conducting business unethically or being exposed to potential damage.
-Our Group values, Code of Conduct and ethics helpline will help us manage these risks.
-2 Focus on markets with the greatest opportunities We work on infrastructure assets across their entire lifecycle and increasingly our customers are asking us to deliver more sustainable solutions.
+Our Group values, Code of Conduct and ethics helpline will help us manage these risks. need to ensure that all our employees make decisions that prevent us from conducting business unethically or being exposed to potential damage.
+Our Group values, Code of Conduct and ethics helpline will help We work on infrastructure assets across their entire lifecycle and increasingly our customers are asking us to deliver more sustainable solutions.
 The multi-billion pound low-carbon economy also presents us with significant opportunities in fields ranging from new nuclear generation to energy-efficient buildings.
 Renewable energy, rail and waste infrastructure and the increasing demand for integrated services in the water market are all areas of business that will increase in size and value to us.
-3 Improve operational performance and cost-effectiveness Adequate margins are a prerequisite for investment in long-term sustainability.
+Adequate margins are a prerequisite for investment in long-term sustainability.
 We aim to operate more efficiently to remain a competitive and sustainable business.
-4 Continue to strengthen core skills Our customers in both developed and emerging economies are investing in increasingly complex projects requiring an ever broader range of skills.
+Our customers in both developed and emerging economies are investing in increasingly complex projects requiring an ever broader range of skills.
 Our people management strategy needs to ensure that we have these skills, and that our future leaders can manage increasing complexity and change across a broader range of countries.
 Our ability to integrate a range of stakeholders relies on effective engagement with suppliers and provides us with an opportunity to innovate for more sustainable outcomes.
 We anticipate particular opportunities in the low-carbon economy.
-5 Continue to show leadership in values and behaviour As a market-leading business, we are intent on setting the industry standard for ethical conduct, safety and sustainability.
+As a market-leading business, we are intent on setting the industry standard for ethical conduct, safety and sustainability.
 Our Code of Conduct, ethics training and Zero Harm vision are essential markers of the standards we set for ourselves and, ultimately, our supply chain.
 We will differentiate ourselves by embedding sustainability into everything we do as a business by 2020.
 Over time, our leadership will result in sustainable infrastructure consistently being the best option from an economic, community and environmental perspective.